-Definition - Food standards - Food Standards in India - Standards for ensuring quality of Products - Common adulterants in different foods - Contamination of foods with toxic chemicals, pesticides and insecticides.
-Contamination of food with harmful micro-organisms - Bacterial infections - Fungal contaminations of foods - Toxicants naturally occurring in some foods - Insect and rodent contamination of stored foods.
+Nutritional values of carbohydrates, vitamins, proteins and fatsDefinition - Food standards - Food Standards in India - Standards for ensuring quality of Products - Common adulterants in different foods - Contamination of foods with toxic chemicals, pesticides and insecticides.
+Contamination of food with harmful micro-organisms - Bacterial infections - Fungal ontaminations of foods.
+(6 hours)

-PRESERVATION OF FOOD
+IMPACT OF FOOD PRESERVATIVES

-Introduction - Chemical Preservatives - Cold Storage - Foods preserved in Tinned Iron and Glass Containers - Inspection of Tinned foods - The action of Tinned foods on the container.
-Poisonous Metals in foods - Detection and determination of Tin, Lead and Copper, Zinc and Aluminium in foods - Arsenic in foods - The Gutzeit test for Arsenic - Examination of glucose for the presence of Arsenic, Antimony in beverages.
+Introduction -Types of preservation methods - Chemical Preservatives - Cold Storage - Foods preserved in Tinned Iron and Glass Containers - Inspection of Tinned foods - Arsenic in foods - The Gutzeit test for Arsenic - Examination of glucose for the presence of Arsenic, Antimony in beverages.
 (6 hours)